 You can also use objects from our collections to inspire learning in your classroom.

 You can search our collections for objects relating to your topic or local area by using a simple search of our database.
 You can also explore our collections through the different areas we cover.

 Scran is a learning resource with over 390,000 records bursting with imagery & information from many museums, galleries and archives.
 It offers free to access for all Scottish state schools.
 To see National Museums Scotland’s collections on Scran, choose the advanced search option and NMS as the 'contributor'.
 You will be able to explore nearly 20,000 of our amazing objects & artefacts digitally.

 The British Museum’s project to cover the English history curriculum in 100 objects will contain four from National Museums Scotland.
-Although it is aimed at schools in England, the topics are relevant for areas such as Vikings and Romans, and the objects span prehistoric to current day.
+Although it is aimed at schools in England, the topics are relevant for areas such as Vikings and Romans, and the objects span prehistoric to the current day.
 Access Teaching history with 100 objects here.